 Reaching Hausvogteiplatz, I'll explain its meaning to Berlin's garment industry (similar to the Sentier in Paris), before we get to Bebelplatz with its wide range of buildings and memorials (former State Library, State opera, Book Burning Memorial, Hotel de Rome, Altes Palais, etc. ).
 Next, we continue to Schinkel's Neue Wache, the Zeughaus, the Humboldt Forum (still under construction), before ending our tour on Museum Island.

-Meeting location: Gendarmenmrakt, in front of the Concert Hall, by the Schiller Statue.
+Meeting Point Options: Suggested by Guide: Gendarmenmrakt, in front of the Concert Hall, by the Schiller Statue.

 Duration: 3 hours

 20 EUR - If a customer wants/ needs to stop for a tea or coffee break

 I am not a driver.
 I can accompany you in your vehicle or I can arrange for a separate car and driver.

 I am only able to guide groups up to four people through historical monuments and museums.

 A Recent Review of this tour